-Note: The list below is meant to give you a better idea of what may be considered low or high quality content, and is not exhaustive.
-Additionally, these principles supplement our Community Guidelines, which help provide a safe viewing experience for everyone.
-You’re still responsible for following our Community Guidelines on all content you create.
-We’ll continue to re-evaluate and update the principles on this page.
+The list below is meant to give you a better idea of what may be considered low- or high-quality content, and is not exhaustive.
+These principles supplement our Community Guidelines, which help create a safe viewing experience for everyone, and apply to both long-form content and YouTube Shorts.

-- Creativity, play, and a sense of imagination: This includes content that is thought-provoking or imaginative.
+- Creativity, play, and a sense of imagination: This content is thought-provoking or imaginative.
 It may also encourage kids to create, make, and engage with something in a meaningful and novel way.
 Examples include creating imaginary worlds, storytelling, soccer tricks, sing-alongs, and creative activities like art and crafts.

-Avoid making low quality content.
-This includes content that is:
+Avoid making low-quality content.
+Low-quality content is:

 - Strange use of children’s characters: Content that puts popular children's characters (animated or live action) in objectionable situations.

 We look to each of you to help create enriching and inspiring content for kids and families on YouTube.

 Note: Keep in mind that these quality principles for kids and family content apply to both long-form videos and YouTube Shorts.

 - For a more detailed overview of our high and low-quality principles, check out our comprehensive guide on Best Practices For Kids & Family Content.

 - To learn more about best practices on creating YouTube Shorts that are made for kids, check out this guide.